What's About to Happen

 Use the ideas we have seen so far as the basis for a repeatable lesson design process

-Sequence description is also easiest for the next person to understand
+Sequential description is easiest for the next person to understand

 - What problems will learners solve?